Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Abstract

 \section{Abstract}

 The tidal Love numbers parametrize the conservative induced tidal response of self-gravitating objects.
 It is well established that asymptotically-flat black holes in four-dimensional general relativity have vanishing Love numbers.
 In linear perturbation theory, this result was shown to be a consequence of ladder symmetries acting on black hole perturbations.
 In this work, we show that a black hole's tidal response induced by a static, parity-even tidal field vanishes for all multipoles to all orders in perturbation theory.
-Our strategy is to focus on static and axisymmetric spacetimes for which the dimensional reduction to the fully nonlinear Weyl solution is well-known.
-We define the nonlinear Love numbers using the point-particle effective field theory, matching with the Weyl solution to show that all static Love number couplings of operators involving only parity-even fields vanish to all orders, a conclusion that holds even for non-axisymmetric configurations.
-Lastly, we discuss the symmetries underlying the vanishing of the nonlinear Love numbers.
+Our strategy is to focus on static and axisymmetric spacetimes for which the dimensional reduction to the fully nonlinear Weyl solution is well-known. {We define the nonlinear Love numbers using the point-particle effective field theory, matching with the Weyl solution to show that an infinite subset of the static, parity-even Love number couplings vanish, to all orders in perturbation theory.
+This conclusion holds even if the tidal field deviates from axisymmetry.} Lastly, we discuss the symmetries underlying the vanishing of the nonlinear Love numbers.
 An $\mathfrak{sl}(2,\mathbb R)$ algebra acting on a covariantly-defined potential furnishes ladder symmetries analogous to those in linear theory.
 This is because the dynamics of the potential are isomorphic to those of a static, massless scalar on a Schwarzschild background.
 We comment on the connection between the ladder symmetries and the Geroch group that is well-known to arise from dimensional reduction.

 {\arabic{footnote}}